Ahmed-Hesham123/Algorithms-DataStructure/Algorithms&DataStructue_Course/Algorithms_PS/0_Global_Content/readme.md

                    and only then you proceed with generating subsequent solutions.
                    If the constraints are not satisfied, backtrack and go on a different path to find the solution.
                    -- EX: N-Queens Problem.

+## Next Steps:

+_Solve more Problems:_

+- Finding the GCD using Euclidian algoritm.
+- Finding Permutations and combinations of a list of numbers.
+- Finding the longest common substring in a given string.
+- Knapsack problem.